 2018 is a great year to explore the wonders of the amethyst, whether it’s your birthstone or not, as Ultra Violet 18 – 3838 has been awarded the Pantone Colour of the year 2018 by the Pantone Colour Institute.

 The institute is famous for forecasting colour trends for each calendar year and advising significant companies on brand identity, product development and the emotion of colour in their design strategy.
 First-hand, the beauty of the amethyst.

 I have been using the amethyst stone for many years in my design and manufacture, and one of my favourite pieces was this 26ct antique cushion cut amethyst that I set in this stunning 18ct white gold dress ring.

-If you would like to find out more about the beautiful February birthstone the amethyst, please get in touch with me as I would love the opportunity of showing you this delightful gemstone as the images do not it justice.
+If you want to learn more about the beautiful February birthstone, the amethyst, please get in touch with me.
+I would love the opportunity to show you this lovely gemstone, as the images do not do it justice.